morethangray/ltnc_rxg/README.md

 ### Analysis scripts

-**.R**

-This repository has 4 R scripts used for the analysis.
+**.R:** This repository has 4 R scripts used for the analysis.
 They will be in the R directory.
 These include:

 **.R/1_setup.R**